On finding an obstacle embedded in the rough background medium via the enclosure method in the time domain: Introduction

 Comparing Theorem 1.2 with the previous results in \cite{IW2, IW3} for the wave equation outside $D$, we see (ii) and (iii) suggest us that that assumptions (A.I) (stronger dissipation) and (A.II) (weaker dissipation) correspond to the Dirichlet and Neumann boundary conditions imposed on $\partial D$, respectively.

 A brief outline of this paper is as follows.
 In Section 2 first we specify the meaning of the weak solution used in the formulation of the problems.
 Second we establish two basic integral identities for $w$ given by (1.3).
 Theorem 1.1 is proved in Section 3.
-The proof starts with deriving the lower and upper estimates for the indicator function

-as $\tau\longrightarrow\infty$ from the basic identities in Section 2.
-Next, by virtue of the governing equation (1.4) we see that $v$ has pointwise explicit lower and upper esimates.
+The proof starts with deriving the lower and upper estimates for the indicator function: $\tau\longmapsto I_f(\tau,T)$ as $\tau\longrightarrow\infty$ from the basic identities in Section 2.
+Next, by virtue of the governing equation (1.4) we see that $v$ has point-wise explicit lower and upper estimates.
 Combining those, we obtain all the conclusions stated in Theorem 1.1.
 The proof of Theorem 1.2 is given in Section 4 which is a combination of a reduction and similar argument done in the proof of Theorem 1.1.
 In Section 5 we give some remarks concerned with a ``practical use'' of Theorem 1.1 and present a sharp form of Theorem 1.1 in the case when the space dimension is $1$ and $\alpha_0$ has a special but important form.